pinkpong111/network-architecture-theory/README.md

 Structural stability in multi-agent systems requires more than conflict resolution mechanisms.
 It requires **designed data flow**.

-The four-type classification framework provides agents with a shared basis for routing decisions.
-The Decision Complex makes conflict detection explicit rather than implicit.
-The Expansion Principle ensures growth does not outpace degradation capacity.
-The quality-volume trade-off explains why the pyramid must be narrow at the top and wide at the bottom — and why degradation is not a flaw but the mechanism that makes the architecture work.
-Structural blind spots are the unavoidable cost of this trade-off — they cannot be eliminated, only managed through cross-validation and periodic recalibration.

-These are not novel mechanisms invented for this theory.
-They are patterns already operating inside every large language model.
+These mechanisms are not novel inventions — they are patterns already operating inside every large language model.
 This theory names them, formalizes their relationships, and provides the design principles for scaling them from single-agent internals to multi-agent governance.

-Together, these define not just how a system handles instability — but **the conditions under which it is safe to grow**.

 > Stability is not the absence of conflict.
 > It is the capacity to classify, route, and resolve conflict at the right layer.

+---

+*Part of the [Deficit-Driven Fractal Governance](../deficit-fractal-governance) framework.*